 2012 The Morton Arboretum renewed its accreditation as a museum with the American Alliance of Museums.

-2013 The Arboretum introduced a major wintertime exhibition, "Illumination: Tree Lights at The Morton Arboretum."
+2013 The Morton Arboretum launched the Chicago Region Trees Initiative -- a collaborative effort to build a healthier urban forest in the seven-county region.
+Also, the Arboretum introduced a major wintertime exhibition, "Illumination: Tree Lights at The Morton Arboretum."

 2014 Darrell B. Jackson became Chairman of the Board.